MB Post Office — A Century of Service

 —US Postal Service motto

 In October 1962, a new US post office — moved east up Beach Road into a new building — was opened.
 Triple the size of the original post office, it included room for about 600 mailboxes.
-Built by Robert Farro of Long Branch, it was owned by John LoPrete of Monmouth Parkway.
-The building also housed two apartments on top and room from a nearby store.
+Built by Robert Farro of Long Branch, the building was owned by John LoPrete of Monmouth Parkway.
+It also housed two apartments on top and room from a nearby store.

 In August 1964, the Monmouth Beach Deli & Liquors was opened in the same building on Beach Road.
 Little Silver residents Fred Bruno and Bill Geroni were partners in the deli.
 They acquired the business from Hansen & Germano, Inc. who had taken over from the Koch family, who had operated a store across the street for many years.
 William Koch’s Grocery Store stocked meat and dry and canned goods and had the town’s first liquor license.